kbuffington/Georgia/docs/tagging.md

 I personally recommend the [foo_musicbrainz](https://www.foobar2000.org/components/view/foo_musicbrainz) tagger component as it is integrated with foobar2000, and the default tag field names are the same ones this theme has configured by default.
 Also, I'm the maintainer of foo_musicbrainz, and future updates to that component will be reflected in Georgia as well.
 Synergy!

 There are plenty of other great taggers out there, but all of them will differ from the field names used in Georgia in minor/major ways.
 Fortunately you don't need to give up your favorite tagger or alter your workflow as you can easily edit the fields used throughout Georgia in the [config file](configuration.html).
+As of version 2.0.2, Georgia also has limited support for some default fields populated by foo_discogs.

 ### Georgia Uses a Different Field Name than My Files Do!